wehlutyk/thesis/content/1-introduction-3-cogsoc.md

 While the empirical work presented in this thesis does not explicitly rely on these debates, we will see that the way utterances are interpreted and thus transformed in short-term evolution cannot be entirely isolated from an answer to these questions.

 In what follows, therefore, we briefly present the relevant parts of the evolutionary biology and cognitive science debates on the subject.
-Part of these works can be seen to develop or flesh out parts of CAT and SCE as formulated above, and well integrated with evolutionary approaches to culture.
+Part of these works can be seen to develop or flesh out parts of CAT and SCE as formulated above, and are well integrated with evolutionary approaches to culture.
 Others are not yet explicitly discussed in the literature.
 Overall, the questions in this section are more theoretical than above, as they explore both the way different disciplines studying life are best meshed together, and what core components should be at the root of such a convergence.
 This is not to say the debates in evolutionary biology and cognitive science concern theory alone, as each debated position is well supported by empirical work;